Stephen Garlick

-Stephen Garlick (born 7 July 1959) is a British actor best known as the voice of Jen in Jim Henson's The Dark Crystal.
+Stephen Garlick (born 7 July 1959) is a retired British actor best known as the voice of Jen in Jim Henson's The Dark Crystal.

 His career has centered on film, television and radio.
 At the age of five he attended the famous Corona Academy stage school.
-As most children of his age he did a few television commercials.
+As most children of his age he started doing a few television commercials.
 In 1965 he featured in a documentary called A Day of Peace, directed by noted film director Peter Collinson.
 Garlick had a non-speaking part as a small boy with a potty stuck on his head in Carry On Doctor (1967).
 He appeared in two films in the 1960s made by the Children's Film Foundation.
-He played the part of Dan in The Boy from Space for BBC Schools.
+He played the part of Dan in The Boy from Space, one of the Look and Read serials for BBC Schools.
 This was released on DVD by the British Film Institute.

 Career

+As a child, Garlick appeared in the 1969 film Crossplot, starring Roger Moore.
 In 1973, Garlick played the role of Ned Lewis in the second series of The Adventures of Black Beauty.
-He also appeared in another film for the Children's Film Foundation in 1975 called The Hostages.
+The series was released by Network DVD on a Bluray fiftieth anniversary release.
+He appeared on the special features disc alongside Judi Bowker with their memories of working on the programme.
+He also made another film for the Children's Film Foundation in 1975 called The Hostages.
 A year later he played an alien called Kwaan in the Thames Television sci-fi series The Tomorrow People.
 He played the part of Tim Moffat in the controversial six-part serial, Two People, for London Weekend Television.
-Other television appearances include The Houseboy and Butterflies.
+Other television appearances included ITV Playhouse and Butterflies.

 One of his more notable television appearances was as John Standen, the son of a duplicitous business man Ted Standen (Gareth Hunt) in the Minder episode "The Son Also Rises" in which he appeared with fellow Corona boy Dennis Waterman.